 Summer is a time for festivities and fun in Japan and as Tanabata (Japan’s Star Festival) draws closer, people up and down the country get well and truly into the party spirit.
-Celebrated on different dates in different regions, Tanabata kicks off on 7th July and continues throughout August with festivals, tasty street food and colourful traditions a-plenty.
+Celebrated on different dates in different regions, Tanabata kicks off on 7th July and continues throughout August with festivals, tasty street food and colourful traditions.

 Star Crossed Lovers

 Many of Japan’s celebrations are tied to an ancient myth or legend, and Tanabata is no exception.
 The Star Festival is said to be inspired by the celestial Chinese folklore story of The Weaver Girl and the Cowherd featuring Tentei (Sky King), his daughter Orihime and cow herder Hikoboshi.

 The story goes that Princess Orihime was so busy weaving beautiful cloth for her father that she had no time to search for a soul mate.
 As a solution, Tentei arranged for Orihime to meet Hikoboshi the cow herder, they fell madly in love and got married soon after.
 The course of love never runs smoothly however!
 As a punishment for neglecting their work duties, Tentei sent Orihime and Hikoboshi to opposite ends of the Milky Way, only allowing them to meet once a year (on the seventh day of the seventh lunar month) if they promised to work hard for the rest of the year.

 It was Empress Koken who introduced Tanabata to Japan for the first time, all the way back in 755.
 During the Heien period, Japanese aristocrats would celebrate by writing poetry and star gazing for inspiration.
 During the Edo period, Tanabata became more widespread and the tradition of writing wishes on pieces of paper (tanzaku) and hanging them from bamboo was born.